PBE

-Pro Bono Economics uses analysis and insight drawn from the social sector to help charities, funders, firms and government to collectively tackle the causes and consequences of low personal wellbeing.
-Our vision is an end to low personal wellbeing in the United Kingdom
+PBE uses economic analysis and the unique insight from our connection to the social sector to help charities, funders, firms and policymakers tackle the causes and consequences of low wellbeing in the UK.

-Experts and economists at PBE work on a wide range of issues related to wellbeing, including mental health, education, employment, poverty, volunteering and civil society.
-The charity was founded in 2009 by Andy Haldane, former Chief Economist of the Bank of England, and economist Martin Brookes.
-PBE is chaired by former Cabinet Secretary Lord Gus O’Donnell.
+Policy analysts, researchers and economists at PBE work on a wide range of issues related to low wellbeing, including mental health, education, employment, financial security, poverty, disability, inequality, volunteering and civil society.

 Latest reports